 The aim of widening participation is to make sure the Faculty's student body is as diverse as possible by supporting students from backgrounds where people do not generally go onto a university education.

-A number of schemes and projects are offered to help young people first to think about a career in healthcare and what this means, and then to help them work up to the application and, finally, the admissions process.
+A number of schemes and projects are offered to help young people first to think about careers in biology, medicine and health, and then to help them work up to the application and, finally, through the admissions process.

 Knowing that a young person is from a widening participation background means we can offer specific and sometimes extra help and support.
 Both the University and Faculty run widening participation events for young people, their parents and teachers throughout the year.